SkylineCommunications/dataminer-docs/connector-help/connector_help/Tektronix_Config_Manager.md

 The **Probe Elements Table** is automatically refreshed every 30 minutes.
 You can also refresh the table manually by pressing the **Refresh** button.

 Each probe has a certain capacity (indicated in the **Capacity** column).
-The driver allows you to define a maximum limit on the allowed capacity for a probe.
+The connector allows you to define a maximum limit on the allowed capacity for a probe.
 You can do so by setting the **Percentage Allowed** parameter.
 The **Allowed Capacity** is checked when new configurations are added to a probe.

 ### TS Detection

 When a message arrives from a DCM indicating a newly detected TS, the configuration manager will determine which probes could be monitoring it according to the configuration that has been provided on the **Configuration** page:

-- If the configuration manager driver can find the stream on one of the probes, this means the stream is already configured and no other action is needed.
+- If the configuration manager connector can find the stream on one of the probes, this means the stream is already configured and no other action is needed.
 - If the configuration manager cannot find the stream on one of the probes, a new row will be added to the **Detected Transport Streams Table** (in case it is not already present and it is not present in the **Masked Transport Streams Table**).

 The **Detected Transport Streams Table** will show the possible probe configuration options (if any) from which you can choose.